marcioAlmada/annotations/README.md

 ### Piping Filters

-You can easily "pipe" filters.
-This time we will grep all annotations beginning with "x" and within "response" namespace:
+You can also easily "pipe" filters.
+This time let's "grep" all annotations beginning with "x" and within "response" namespace:

 ```php